zhexuphd/home/index.md

 ## Other Papers in Progress as Co-Author

-- "Mapping Online Climate Change Controversies in Authoritarian Regimes: A Digital Controversy Analysis"
+- "Mapping Online Climate Change Controversies in Authoritarian Regime"
-- "Emotions in News Articles on Global Southern Climate Change Policies: Sentiment Analysis Using Deep Learning"
+- "Computational Sentiment Analysis of News Articles on Climate Crises in the Global South"
+- "Artificial Intelligence in Asian Newrooms"

 ## University Teaching & Supervision